SamJar36/Dungeon-Crawler/README.md

-Dungeon Crawler!
+#Dungeon Crawler!

+(The .sln file doesn't seem to work, so open the .csproj instead)

-Press arrowkeys to move
+-Press arrowkeys to move

-Collect keys to open locked doors
+-Collect keys to open locked doors

-Find the Magical Key to open the Magical Barrier
+-Find the Magical Key to open the Magical Barrier

-Enemies drop gold and sometimes heart pieces that recover health
+-Enemies drop gold and sometimes heart pieces that recover health

-Press D to drink health potions
+-Press D to drink health potions